Pakistan Resolution 1940

 Markhor

-The International Union of the Conservation of natural resources classified the markhor as an endangered specie.
+The International Union for the Conservation of Natural Resources classified the markhor as an endangered species.

 Markhor